 In early 2018, the updated version of Section 508 of the Rehabilitation Act of 1973 came into effect.
-Section 508 requires that every online platform run by federal bodies or any organization that receives federal funding must be accessible to all users.
-Under updated rules, these sites have to comply with the WCAG 2.0 Level AA.
+Section 508 requires that every online platform run by federal bodies or any organization receiving federal funding be accessible to all users.
+Under updated rules, these sites must comply with the WCAG 2.0 Level AA.

 When individuals in the US have sued businesses with websites that aren’t accessible, under the Americans with Disabilities Act (ADA), courts have required those websites to reach WCAG 2.0 Level AA compliance.
 You’ll often hear the term WCAG ADA Compliance.
 That means the best way to comply with ADA is by following the WCAG.

 In 2010, EU officials adopted WCAG 2.0 Level AA as mandatory for all official EU sites and expanded that to all public sector web platforms to include WCAG 2.1 in 2016.
 The E.U. also adopted WCAG 2.0 as the standard for the new European Accessibility Act, EAA, which will become law in 2025.